Uwang Ahadas

-Uwang Ahadas is a Filipino folk musician of the Yakan people who is a recipient of the National Living Treasures Award.
+Uwang Ahadas (February 15, 1945 – October 29, 2022) was a Filipino folk musician of the Yakan people who was a recipient of the National Living Treasures Award.

 Background

-Uwang Ahadas was born on February 16, 1945.
+Uwang Ahadas was born on February 15, 1945.

 He went near blind when he was five years old.
-People in his community believed that this was due to retribution of nature spirits which lived in Bohe Libaken, a creek where Ahadas frequently bathe in.
-Ahadas along with his siblings musicians were taught how to play Yakan traditional instruments as children.
+People in his community believed that this was due to retribution of nature spirits which lived in Bohe Libaken, a creek where Ahadas frequently bathed.
+Ahadas along with his sibling musicians were taught how to play Yakan traditional instruments as children.
 He first learned how to play the gabbang, a wooden bamboo instrument similar to the xylophone then learned how to play the agung an instrument traditionally played by Yakan men.

-By age 20, Ahadas had already mastered the kwintangan which is considered as the most important Yakan musical instrument despite the instrument traditionally reserved for women.
-He can also play the tuntungan.
+By age 20, Ahadas had already mastered the kwintangan which is considered as the most important Yakan musical instrument despite the instrument being traditionally reserved for women.
+He could also play the tuntungan.

-He taught his children how to play Yakan traditional instruments, including Darna who would later become a teacher of these traditions herself.
+Ahadas taught his children how to play Yakan traditional instruments, including Darna who would later become a teacher of these traditions herself.
 Ahadas went on to promote these traditions outside his native town of Lamitan, Basilan.

 Ahadas was recognized as a National Living Treasure by the National Commission for Culture and the Arts in the year 2000.
+He died on October 29, 2022, at the age of 77.